keriotisna/Project-Showcase/README.md

 ## Explainable Real vs GAN Face Discrimination
 ---

-> [!NOTE] Project Overview
+**Project Overview**
-> - Led a team of graduate students to help identify deep-fake images with deep learning models with nearly 97% accuracy on unseen data.
+- Led a team of graduate students to help identify deep-fake images with deep learning models with nearly 97% accuracy on unseen data.
-> - Implemented custom and industry standard architectures like SWIN and ViT using PyTorch and analyzed results to contrast performance between models.
+- Implemented custom and industry standard architectures like SWIN and ViT using PyTorch and analyzed results to contrast performance between models.
-> - Visualized important image features with GradCAM library to understand a model's thought process.
+- Visualized important image features with GradCAM library to understand a model's thought process.

 GitHub Repository:
 https://github.com/MarkBauer5/3-best-friends